Cogges/cogges.github.io/alpha.md

 A great opportunity to explore the Christian faith and ask questions about life.

-Join us for our Alpha Supper on Thursday 11th January at 7pm.
-To let us know you're coming, click [here](https://stmaryscogges.churchsuite.co.uk/events/2drn8utm/)
+Join us for our Alpha Supper on Thursday 3rd May at 7pm.
+To let us know you're coming, click [here](https://stmaryscogges.churchsuite.co.uk/events/sffixdic/)

-Evening Alpha: Starting 18th January on Thursdays 7-9.30pm at Cogges Church Centre, with dinner included.
+Alpha: Starting 3rd May on Thursdays 7-9.30pm at Cogges Church Centre, with dinner included.
-Register/sign up here: [Evening Alpha](https://stmaryscogges.churchsuite.co.uk/events/qcrve4we/)

-Daytime Alpha: Starting 19th January on Fridays 9.30-11.30pm at Cogges Church Centre, starting with tea & coffee.
-Register/sign up here: [Daytime Alpha](https://stmaryscogges.churchsuite.co.uk/events/le0oxqmt/)
+Register/sign up here: [Alpha](https://stmaryscogges.churchsuite.co.uk/events/4myvyaet)

 Alpha is free to attend.